sainath161/Color_Board/README.md

     index.html: The main HTML file that structures the web page and includes the JavaScript and CSS files.

-    style.css: The CSS file that defines the styles for the squares, container, and the overall layout.
+    style.css: The CSS file that defines the styles for the squares, container, and overall layout.

     script.js: The JavaScript file that dynamically generates the 800 squares and adds hover functionality to change their colors.